hrantgartley/capstone-chill/README.md

 **I want** to not forget my drink in the icebox ~to have a timer to make my drink cold,~

-**so that** I have a a non-exploded, perfectly chilled drink ~ensuring that it reaches the perfect chill level without exploding.~
+**so that** I have a non-exploded, perfectly chilled drink ~ensuring that it reaches the perfect chill level without exploding.~

 ## Getting Started